zonemaster/zonemaster-backend/docs/API.md

 ## API method: `profile_names`

-Returns the names of the public subset of the [available profiles].
+Returns the names of the public subset of the [available profiles][Profile sections].

 Example request:
 ```json